-Chapter One: Introduction to the

-Bird Island Active Living Transportation Plan
+Chapter One: Introduction to the Renville Active Living Transportation Plan

-The Bird Island Active Living Transportation Plan represents the community's commitment to promote outdoor recreation and physical activity in the City of Bird Island, Minnesota.
-The overarching goal of the plan is to "Create a healthy environment for Bird Island by ensuring that residents and visitors can safely walk and bicycle throughout the community."
+The Renville Active Living Transportation Plan represents the commitment to promote outdoor recreation and physical activity in the City of Renville, Minnesota.
+The overall goal of the plan is to "Create a healthy environment for Renville by ensuring that residents and visitors can safely walk and bicycle throughout the community."

-The development of Bird Island's Active Living Transportation Plan was funded with financial assistance from Minnesota's Statewide Health Improvement Partnership (SHIP) and the Mid-Minnesota Development Commission (MMDC).
-The City contracted with MMDC to develop the plan and formed the Bird Island Healthy Living Committee, comprised of local residents and other stakeholders.
+The development of the plan was paid for with the financial assistance of the Kandiyohi & Renville County State Health Improvement Program (SHIP) and the Mid-Minnesota Development Commission (MMDC).
+The city contracted with MMDC to develop the plan and created the Renville Active Living Committee, a group of local residents and stakeholders.